 Dr. Loretta Lou is Research Fellow of the Department of Sociology at the University of Warwick and a Postdoctoral Associate at Oxford’s Institute of Social and Cultural Anthropology (ISCA).
 Loretta’s research interests lie in the areas of the environment, health, science & technology studies (STS), social movements and social changes in Greater China, the U.K., and the U.S. After she received her DPhil in Anthropology from the University of Oxford, she went on to work as a Postdoctoral Research Assistant at the School of Interdisciplinary Area Studies (SIAS) for the Forum on Health, Environment and Development (FORHEAD) before joining a 5-year ERC funded project titled Toxic Expertise: Environmental Justice and the Global Petrochemical Industry at the University of Warwick.

 Loretta’s doctoral research was an ethnographic study of a new way of living called ‘green living’ in Hong Kong.
 She was interested in the implications of green living for self-nature relationship, social dynamics, ethics, political mobilizations, and the ways these domains are being shaped by Hong Kong’s social and political climate since its handover from British to Chinese sovereignty.
-Building on her previous research on environmental subjectivity, in her postdoc Loretta will conduct mixed-method studies on petrochemicals and their ramifications for environmental health, and social justice in China.
+Building on her previous research, in her postdoc Loretta will conduct mixed-method studies on environmental health and the petrochemical industry in China.

 Prior to her academic career, Loretta worked as a public health researcher for the NHS, focusing on women’s experience of antenatal care in Scotland.
 She retains a strong interest in applied (medical and environmental) anthropology and is now preparing a major study on gynaecological health movements, technologies, and their implication for women’s wellbeing in the U.K. and the U.S.